thosgood/this-weeks-finds/markdown/151-200/week188.md

 its phase gets an extra factor of q each time it goes first right and then up, as compared to going up and then right.
-So compared to the path that goes all the way up and then across, the *relative* phase of the particle at the end of its journey will be q^n^, where n is the number of squares above and to the left of its path:
+So compared to the path that goes all the way up and then across, the *relative* phase of the particle at the end of its journey will be q^n, where n is the number of squares above and to the left of its path:

                     ---------------